 9) If you and a friend would like to room together, you will have the opportunity to send a request to them via HMS.
 All roommate requests should be made early to ensure enough space to accommodate your request.
 Under no circumstances does the College guarantee who will be your roommate.

 10) After you have completed this process, you have to log back into your MiX account regularly (at least once a week) for the most up-to-date information concerning your housing assignment and other PSC communications.

 * In this section all residence hall students will select a meal plan.

 ** Make sure that you continue to check your MiX e-mail account regularly for further information on the room selection process.

-*** If you would prefer a paper housing application, please contact the Housing Office at (304) 788-7407.
+*** If you would prefer a paper housing application, please contact the Office of Housing and Residence Life at (304) 788-7407.

 As a reminder you must complete your housing application before the system will allow you to pay your housing deposit.

 After the College has received your electronic housing application/contract and $200 room reservation fee, you will be able to select your room assignment and roommate preferences by following the directions sent to your MIX account via the Housing Management System.
 Additionally, you can find the link to HMS below.
 If you don't have a roommate preference, you will be given the opportunity to fill out a roommate matching questionnaire (Public Roommate Profile) that will attempt to match you with a roommate with similar preferences.
 These preferences include residence hall request, college major, neatness, morning vs. night person, and hobbies.
 We ask that you, and NOT your parents, fill out this section honestly.